web3spida/mocaid/README.md

 ### 🎯 Earning Rewards as a User

 1. **Connect Wallet**
-   - Navigate to the Credora Protocol dashboard
+   - Navigate to the  Verya Protocol dashboard
    - Connect your Moca Chain compatible wallet
    - View your current reputation and reward balance